Patrick Hanks

-Patrick Hanks (born 24 March 1940) is an English lexicographer, corpus linguist, and onomastician.
-He has edited dictionaries of general language, as well as dictionaries of personal names.
+Patrick Wyndham Hanks (24 March 1940 – 1 February 2024) was an English lexicographer, corpus linguist, and onomastician.
+He edited dictionaries of general language, as well as dictionaries of personal names.

 Background

-Hanks was educated at Ardingly College, University College, Oxford (BA, MA) and Masaryk University (PhD).
+Hanks was educated at Ardingly College, University College, Oxford (BA, MA), and Masaryk University (PhD).
 After graduation from Oxford, he started his lexicographic career as editor of the Hamlyn Encyclopedic World Dictionary (1971).
 In 1970, he was appointed editor of Collins English Dictionary (1979).
 From 1980 to 1983, he was director of the Names Research Unit of the University of Essex, England, where he began a PhD under the supervision of Yorick Wilks.

 In 1983, he was appointed managing editor of COBUILD, and in 1987 he took on the additional role of chief editor of English dictionaries for Collins (now HarperCollins).
-In the summer of 1988 and 1989 he was a visiting scientist at AT&T Bell Laboratories in Murray Hill, NJ, where he co-authored with Ken Church influential papers on corpus-based statistical methods in lexical analysis.
+In the summer of 1988 and 1989, he was a visiting scientist at AT&T Bell Laboratories in Murray Hill, New Jersey, where he co-authored with Ken Church influential papers on corpus-based statistical methods in lexical analysis.

+Hanks died on 1 February 2024, at the age of 83.